When Ski Lifts Go Wrong: Development

 When Ski Lift Go Wrong was released in early access under the name Carried Away on 4 October 2017.
 A downloadable content pack, titled Carried Away: Winter Sports, was released on 9 February 2018, which features new modes and enables the player to compete in different sports.
 When Ski Lift Go Wrong was fully released on 23 January 2019 for Windows, macOS and Nintendo Switch.

 Reception

-When Ski Lift Go Wrong has been described as a game that is "easy to pick up, but hard to master."
+When Ski Lifts Go Wrong has been described as a game that is "easy to pick up, but hard to master."
 The game has been compared to Happy Wheels and Bridge Constructor.